Noibisjunior/writetech-accelerator-portfolio-AbdulSalaam/docs/intro.md

 # My WriteTech Accelerator Portfolio

 Welcome!
-This repository contains all my project work and deliverables from the **WriteTech Accelerator Program**.
+This portfolio contains all my project work and deliverables from the **WriteTech Accelerator Program**.

-Over the course of the bootcamp, I completed technical writing projects across various domains — including API documentation, AI, DevOps, automation, and Web3 — using modern documentation workflows and tools.
+Over the course of the bootcamp, I have completed technical writing projects across various domains — including API documentation, AI, DevOps, automation, and Web3 — using modern documentation workflows and tools.

 ##  About Me

-_A short 2–3 sentence professional summary.
-Include your background, writing interests, and what you’re hoping to achieve with technical writing._

-I'm a technical writer with a background in software development and a passion for clear, user-focused documentation.
-This portfolio highlights the practical skills I’ve built during the WriteTech Accelerator.

-## 📁 Project Modules
+I am a passionate technical writer with a knack for transforming complex technical concepts into clear, engaging, and accessible content.
+My journey into writing began with a fascination for technology and a desire to bridge the gap between developers and users.
+I believe that good documentation is not just about explaining how something works, but also about telling a compelling story that empowers and educates the reader.

 | Module | Final Deliverables |
 |--------|---------------------|